bgamari/ghc-wiki-import/commentary/compiler/cmm-type.md

   - generally map to a single machine instruction or part of a machine instruction;
   - have no side effects; and,
   - are represented in Haskell using the `MachOp` data type;
-- *primitive operations* are special, usually inlined, procedures, represented in Haskell using the `CallishMachOp` data type; primitive operations may have side effects.
+- *primitive operations* (Cmm *quasi-operators*) are special, usually inlined, procedures, represented in Haskell using the `CallishMachOp` data type; primitive operations may have side effects.

 The `MachOp` and `CallishMachOp` data types are defined in [compiler/cmm/MachOp.hs](/trac/ghc/browser/ghc/compiler/cmm/MachOp.hs).